 Yep!
 Use a keto milk of choice (Unsweetened almond milk works) and replace the maple syrup with powdered erythritol.
 Each serving is 1g net carbs.

 Other recipes you’ll love (if you like this iced golden milk!):

 Hey – you’ve made it this far, and now we’re best friends!
 If you make this recipe, I’d love for you to give it a star rating ★ below.
 Make sure you follow me on Instagram, Pinterest, and Facebook, too!

 Iced Golden Milk Latte (Paleo, Vegan)

-Combine all ingredients in a cocktail shaker.
-Use 2 cups for a sweeter, more spiced drink; use closer to 3 for a milder version.
+- Combine all ingredients in a cocktail shaker.
+Use 2 cups milk for a sweeter, more spiced drink; use closer to 3 for a milder version.

-Shake the mixture well and pour over ice into two serving glasses.
+- Shake the mixture well and pour over ice into two serving glasses.
+Serve and enjoy!

-You can heat this mixture up before chilling to better activate the anti-inflammatory ingredients in the turmeric.
+- Turmeric: You can heat this mixture up before chilling it to better activate the anti-inflammatory ingredients in the turmeric.
 I recommend heating it until very warm then letting cool naturally without adding ice.
 Adding ice will dilute the drink.